FredMunene/eth-safari_2.0/RUNBOOK.md

 **Follow-Up:**
 - Add a `DEBUG.md` entry describing the failure.
 - If root cause was a schema or ops change, update `ADR.md` / `THREAT_MODEL.md` accordingly.

+### 3.6 “Participant Portal Invite Issues”
+**Symptoms:**
+- Participant can’t load their token on `/apply`, sees “Invite not found” or submission fails.

+**Quick Checks:**
+- Confirm the token exists in `onboarding_invites` and status is `pending`.
+- Verify the participant is authenticated via Privy (look for `/ops-proxy` 401/403).
+- Review proxy logs for `submit_onboarding` errors (missing itinerary, stipend parse, etc.).

+**Mitigation:**
+- Re-issue a fresh invite via the ops modal and share the new token.
+- If the invite was accidentally marked `submitted`, set status back to `pending` via SQL and clear `travel_approval_id`.
+- Coach the participant to refresh and resubmit once Privy session is active.

+**Follow-Up:**
+- Document root cause in `DEBUG.md`.
+- Add tests or validation if specific fields (itinerary, stipend) were causing proxy errors.